Age 6 to 8

 Overview

 Get your hands dirty investigating solids and liquids.
 Create your own animal and describe how its design aids in its survival.
 Develop an appreciation for cultures by reading "Cinderella" stories from around the world.
-Dress like a pirate and go on a "Measure Hunt".
-Practice math skills at a "Home Carnival".
+Explore constellations and the phases of the moon.

 In the 6-8 year-old curriculum, your child will explore all subject areas using a hands-on and investigative approach.
 Oftentimes, homeschoolers are only taught reading, writing, and math during the early years, but a truly comprehensive curriculum will expose them to science and social studies as well.
 These subjects can be the most engaging and exciting for a young child.
 The curriculum is also filled with quality literature to enjoy with your child.